In this article, we’ll teach you how to detangle Goldendoodle hair. Goldendoodles are a special breed whose hair requires special care.

 Some natural products to help loosen matted hair are:

-Because these oils can be high in fat, your Goldendoodle should not consume a large amount.
+Because these oils can be high in fat, your Goldendoodle should not consume much.
 However, small amounts are safe if licked off of their fur.

 How to Line Brush a Goldendoodle